craftingcity/The-Known-World/Economics of Alaturmen.md

 By combining powdered meats and fruits with hot liquid fats and seasoning, a powerful and preservable food is made.

 ### Food
-For selections of meat, there are many game animals to hunt and trap, and many families have small s
+For selections of meat, there are many game animals to hunt and trap, and many families have small livestock, such as goat, turkey, or goose.
+Beef and Cow's Milk are hard to come by around here, but certain Clans have access to Cattle if they don't own them themselves.